andrewtikhonov/RCloud/README.md

 R Cloud is a distributed framework for computational research.
 R Cloud runs numerous servers in the background that researchers utilize for their needs, mainly for parallel processing of massive datasets.
 Part of the R Cloud is the R Cloud Workbench, an IDE, feature-rich client application for research and development in the R Cloud environment.
 R Cloud Workbench communicates with the backend R Cloud servers.

+## Running instances
+The main instance is running at EBI (European Bioinformatics Institute).
+R Cloud is provided to research community as a free computational service.
+Academic research institutes in collaboration with EBI are granted more computational resources than public access instances/servers.
+Please visit the web site of the R Cloud Workbench at EBI http://www.ebi.ac.uk/Tools/rcloud for details and instance access to the R Cloud service.

 ## Installation

 Some scripts located at https://github.com/olgamelnichuk/ansible-vcloud might be of use during installation of the R Cloud and configuration of cluster.